-On or around 14 May 2012 - Mr P will have signed Options' member's declaration form.
+10 April 2013 - Mr P signed Options' member declaration form.

-This will have confirmed the following:
+This confirmed the following:

 I the above named write to instruct Carey Pensions UK LLP to establish a Self Invested Personal Pension (SIPP) and Carey Pension Trustees UK Ltd to proceed with the transfer of Occupational Pension Scheme benefits from The Armed Forces Pension to the Carey Pension Scheme.